thomasgwatson/alasdos/src/content/regen/dynasty2.md

 You made it this far, congratulations!

 There isn't a set plan or process or formula for what comes next.
+BUt if there is curiosity in you for what comes next, and you sound like the sort of woman that lines up with a bunch of what I have said...
 Reach out to me and let's figure it out.